ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 ### Step 3: Submit your on-chain proposal using Tally

-If you have at least 5,000,000 tokens in your wallet, or token-votes delegated to your address, you can create an on-chain proposal using Tally.
+If you have at least 5,000,000 votes delegated to your wallet address (todo - connect holding, delegating, and self-delegating), you can create an on-chain proposal using Tally.
 Ensure that you've incorporated feedback brought up during relevant forum discussions and temperature checks into the your formal on-chain proposal.
 To submit your proposal on Tally:

  1. Log in to [Tally](https://www.tally.xyz/) using the wallet that holds your $ARB tokens.
  2. Navigate to the "explore DAOs" section or click on "My DAOs" within your Tally profile and select one of the following pages: